-Toronto – Today, participating Canadian securities regulatory authorities published the results of their seventh annual review of disclosures relating to women on boards and in executive officer positions, and provided new guidance to help improve the consistency and comparability of this disclosure.
+Toronto – Participating Canadian securities regulatory authorities today published the results of their eighth annual review of disclosures relating to women on boards and in executive officer positions.

-- Twenty-two per cent of total board seats are occupied by women, representing an 11 per cent increase since 2015.
+- Twenty-four per cent of board seats are held by women, an increase of two per cent since last year.

-- Eighty-two per cent of issuers have at least one woman on their board, reflecting an increase of 33 per cent over the past seven years.
+- Eighty-seven per cent of issuers have at least one woman on their board, an increase of five per cent since last year.

-- Six per cent of issuers have a female chair of their board.
+- Seven per cent of issuers have a woman chairing their board.

-More information about the seventh annual review and the new guidance can be found in CSA Multilateral Staff Notice 58-313 Review of Disclosure Regarding Women on Boards and in Executive Officer Positions (Year 7 Report), available on CSA member websites.
+Additional information on the review can be found in CSA Multilateral Staff Notice 58-314 Review of Disclosure Regarding Women on Boards and in Executive Officer Positions (Year 8 Report), available on CSA member websites.

 The CSA, the council of the securities regulators of Canada’s provinces and territories, co-ordinates and harmonizes regulation for the Canadian capital markets.